 Whiplash is a common car accident injury.
 In many cases, people may think of whiplash injuries as a relatively minor problem, but anyone suffering from whiplash knows that the pain and discomfort from whiplash can be a real burden.
 If you suffered a whiplash injury in a car accident, talk to an attorney about your ability to sue the at-fault driver.
-Miami car accident lawyer Prosper Shaked represents car accident victims and helps them take their cases to court to fight for compensation for their injuries.
+Prosper Shaked represents car accident victims and helps them take their cases to court to fight for compensation for their injuries.
 If you or a loved one was injured in a car crash, consider calling Prosper Shaked Accident Injury Attorneys PA today to schedule a free consultation.

 Suing for Whiplash in a Miami Car Crash